tejash05/XenoCRM/README.md

 ## 🚀 Why XenoCRM?

 - ✅ Real-time customer targeting by tags and filters
-- ✅ AI-powered message suggestion using GPT-4 / LLaMA 3
+- ✅ AI-powered message suggestion using GPT-4
 - ✅ Simulated delivery system with tracking and logs
 - ✅ Secure login with Email & Google OAuth
 - ✅ Detailed logs for sent, failed, and delivered messages